-Name or corporate name of the director Name or corporate name of the significant shareholder that he/she represents or that has proposed his/her appointment Profile founded the Mexican Business Generation Association.
+Name or corporate name of the significant shareholder that he/she represents or that has proposed his/her appointment Profile founded the Mexican Business Generation Association.
 He has been Production Manager and Controller of Preesforzados Mexicanos, S.A. de ICA, and Managing Director of Domit Group in the footwear sector.
 Currently he is a director of Minera Frisco, S.A.B. de S.A. of C.V. and member of the Consultant Board of Banamex-Citi.
 He is a director of Cementos Portland Valderrivas, S.A. on behalf of Inmuebles Inseo, S.A. de C.V.
 He is a non-executive chairman of Realia.
 (See Section A.6 of this Report for a description of the relationships between the director and the significant shareholders).
-Alfonso Salem Slim Control Empresarial de Capitales, S.A. de C.V.
+Control Empresarial de Capitales, S.A. de C.V.
 He graduated in Civil Engineering from University of Anahuac in the class of 80-84.
 Throughout his professional career, Salem Slim has performed the role of assistant director of Expansion at Sanborns Hermanos; director of Shopping Centres at Grupo CARSO; director of Real-Estate at INBURSA; Managing Director of Hoteles Calinda, Managing Director of Grupo PC Constructores; Managing Director of IDEAL, and he is currently Deputy Chairman of the Board of Directors of IDEAL and Chairman of the Board of Directors and Managing Director of Inmuebles CARSO.
 He is also a member of the Board of Directors of Grupo CARSO; IDEAL; CICSA; Carso Real Estate; SEARS; Gigante Grupo Inmobiliario; ELEMENTIA and Gas Natural Fenosa.
-(See Section A.6 of this Report for a description of the relationships between the director and the significant shareholders).
+(See Section A.6 of this Report for a description of the relationships between the director and the significant shareholder that he/she represents or that has proposed his/her appointment Control Empresarial de Capitales, S.A. de